 This course was paired with peach & grapefruit juice.

-It is then topped with “dirt” made of lavender and brown butter shortbread crumbles.
-The “weed” is a pea shoot.
+It was then topped with “dirt” made of lavender and brown butter shortbread crumbles.

 Did you know?
 Frilu used carbonized coconut husk to give the dirt it’s colour.

-The Pulling Weeds course is paired with lavender-infused sparkling water
+The Pulling Weeds course was paired with lavender-infused sparkling water

 Anguria con Ricotta

 This next dessert was a medley of refreshing, savoury and nutty.

 The watermelon was served three ways: watermelon ice, fermented watermelon, and watermelon syrup.